stargazer/django-icetea/README.md

 It has been influenced by the architecture of [django-piston](https://bitbucket.org/jespern/django-piston/wiki/Home) and [piston-perfect](https://github.com/smartpr/piston-perfect).

-I've decided to build ``Django-icetea``, in order to have an API framework with tight foundations, consistent and intuitive behaviour, *readable code*, and of course, easy to use.
+I have decided to build ``django-icetea``, in order to have an API framework with tight foundations, consistent and intuitive behaviour, *readable code*, and of course, easy to use.

 ## Installation